huntresslabs/deployment-scripts/Powershell/README.md

 #### Using the script via a GPO

 We've had several of our partners use this Powershell script with a GPO.
 The "startup script" is the best option because it will install with SYSTEM (local administrator) privileges before any user logs in.
+The caveat is the system will need to be rebooted before the install will occur.

 The startup script is located in Computer Configuration | Policies | Windows Settings | Scripts | Startup